5 min read

 Different psychologists have proposed competing theories of intelligence over the years.
 These theories have proven useful in our understanding of the brain.

 You can discover your individual cognitive strengths, which can help propel you on a path toward better control over your own life.
-And as you do so, you can hone your skills, step into your true self, and live your life from a place of greater self-awareness.
+As you do so, you can hone your skills, step into your true self, and live your life from a place of greater self-awareness.

 Intelligence is a complex thing to define.
 But it can be broadly thought of as the measure of a person’s ability to master a specific cognitive function, such as problem-solving, logical reasoning, and self-awareness.